 The district operates four wastewater treatment plants, treating an average of five million gallons of wastewater a day to California’s very stringent tertiary standards.
 EID operates 560 miles of wastewater collection pipes, which includes sewer mains and laterals.
 The district also operates 64 lift stations to help move the waste within our challenging terrain.
 Much of the wastewater treated becomes recycled water, which is used to irrigate more than 5,000 front and back yards of homes as well as commercial and public landscapes within the western portion of EID’s service area.

-The parks and recreation division manages Sly Park Recreation Area and a number of facilities such as Silver Lake West campground that are associated with EID’s hydroelectric power generation system (Project 184).
+The parks and recreation division manages Sly Park Recreation Area and a number of facilities such as Silver Lake West campground and Forebay Day Use Area that are associated with EID’s hydroelectric power generation system (Project 184).
 Recreation employees are responsible for overseeing proper maintenance of all EID recreation facilities and managing visitors as they enjoy various activities — from camping, picnicking, boating, fishing and swimming to hiking, biking, and horseback riding.

 Dan Corcoran serves as EID’s director of operations.
 For the past two decades, Dan has advised water and power utilities across California, including supporting district operations since 2004.
 Corcoran has developed an intimate knowledge of the EID’s water, wastewater, recycled water, hydroelectric generation, and recreation operations during his time as EID’s environmental and water resources manager, and carries this forward to his current role which he started in 2018.

 A native of eastern Sacramento County, Dan holds a degree in wildlife, fish, and conservation biology from the University of California, Davis.
 Dan and his wife and two children live in Shingle Springs with a variety of companion pets where he also enjoys working on their family property in his free time.